What Happens to Your Used Clothing?

 We sort clothing received at some of our facilities for the purpose of selling them in our Thrift Center.
 We also occasionally sort clothing for a local cause, like a winter coat clothing drive to benefit the homeless.
 However, most of the clothing we receive is loaded directly into our baling machine without sorting.
 The baling machine wraps the clothes in a protective cloth or plastic wrapper and straps them tightly together into a large package that weighs approximately 1,000 pounds.
 These bales make it easier to handle and ship the clothes from the warehouse to the final destination.
 The bales may remain in the warehouse for a few days, but generally no longer as the demand for the clothing is very high.

 Shipping Them Off

-Everyday we load the bales into trailers for domestic buyers or in shipping containers for overseas customers.
+Every day we load the bales into trailers for domestic buyers or in shipping containers for overseas customers.
 These loads may be sold to a sorting house or "grader"—a business that will go through the individual items and sort them according to type and quality.
-A portion of that good-quality clothing goes to domestic thrift stores, but the large majority gets sold to overseas customers.
+A portion of that good-quality clothing goes to domestic thrift stores, but the majority is sold to overseas customers.
 This is a result of the high demand for used clothing in developing countries and the relatively low demand for used textiles in the U.S.

 Sending Clothes Overseas